Tabasco: Archaeology

-Malpasito is located near the modern settlement of the same name.
-This site is related to the Zoque culture and was at its height between 250 and 400 AD.
-To date, the site is only partially explored.
-The structures of the site rest on a series of artificial terraces with twenty seven mounds.
-These structures include a Mesoamerican ball court, a main plaza and a sunken patio.
-Other features of the site are the sixty petroglyphs.

 Pomoná is a Mayan site discovered in 1959.
 The city was established in the Classic period, achieving its height in the late Classic and falling in the early Post Classic.
 It is on the Usumacinta River, giving it an important role in the political and economic relations of the time, as many ocean products passed through here on their way to the Peten area.
 Its original name is not known and it is currently named after a nearby modern settlement.
 It has six important groups of buildings with residential areas extending over 175 hectares.

-Reforma is also known as Morales or Moral.
-There is little information about this Mayan site, but it had an established ruling lineage by 633 AD and was tied politically and economically with Pomoná, Palenque and Bonampak.

 The main plazas with their ceremonial structures are similar to those found in Tikal and the towers of Río Bec.
 There are seven principal structures surrounded by numerous smaller ones.
 Many of the stele from the site can be found at the José Gómez Panaco Museum in the nearby city of Balancán.

 In 2020, the largest and oldest Mayan temple yet discovered was uncovered using lidar at the Aguada Fénix site in Tabasco.